julioacontreras/sintra/README.md

 # Sintra Project

-Is a open source project compose the services to create a scalable application writed in typescript.
+Is a typescript open source project compose the services to create a scalable application

 ## Why?